Cinema of Iran: Influence of Iranians on others' New Wave films

-Amongst the pioneers of French New Wave were François Truffaut, Jean-Luc Godard, Claude Chabrol and Eric Rohmer or Barbet Schroeder (born in Tehran, Iran in 1941 where his German geologist Father was on assignment).

 During the first half of the 20th century, France was the major destination for Iranian students who wished to study abroad.
 Iranian ambassador to the United Nations Fereydoun Hoveyda was one of them.
 Fereydoun Hoveyda played a major role in French cultural scene and especially in the field of Cinema, for he was the protégé of François Truffaut whom he befriended and with whom he helped create the well-known film magazine Les Cahiers du Cinéma that spearheaded the French Nouvelle Vague or New Wave Cinema.
 He also worked closely with Italian film director Roberto Rossellini on several film scripts during that period.
 Fereydoun Hoveyda was not the only Iranian of his generation to play an active role in promoting the French Cinéma d'Auteur.
 Youssef Ishaghpour is another example.

 Another Iranian figure in French New Wave was Shusha Guppy a singer, writer and filmmaker who was Jacques Prévert's girlfriend.
 However, the most important contribution to the French New Wave cinema is that of Serge Rezvani an Iranian poet born in Tehran in 1928.
 He played a major role as music composer of both François Truffaut Jules et Jim and Jean-Luc Godard Pierrot le Fou, considered as landmarks of French New Wave Cinema.

 Farah Diba studied at the Beaux Arts and became the focus of attention and the French press was to see her as the new Persian Cinderella.
 Farah Diba was one of the rare foreign dignitaries to become a permanent member of the French Académie des Beaux-Arts.

 Iranian Robert Hossein (son of legendary musician Aminollah Hossein) started his acting career with his French Armenian friend Chahnour Varinag Aznavourian (known as the famed crooner Charles Aznavour) in the mid fifties essentially type cast as "Mr. Tough Guy".
 However he got international acclaim in the early Sixties particularly in Europe, Russia and Asia as the mysterious "Jeoffrey, Comte de Peyrac" lover of the lovely Michèle Mercier in the soft erotic-adventure film series of Angélique Marquise des Anges.
 In the seventies and eighties he was to play opposite Jean-Paul Belmondo in police thrillers like The Professional.
 Hossein became known for being a talented theater director and his taste for popular historical vehicles involving large sets and numerous actors.

 After the resignation of French president Charles de Gaulle, Iranian Anicée Shahmanesh became known under the screen name Anicée Alvina, playing a French girl in a British film hit called Friends, the music score of which propelled British pop star Elton John.
 She was also to take on a courageous lesbian role in the screen adaptation of Françoise Mallet-Joris' novel Le Rempart des Béguines.

 Two major documentaries were produced in these years by respectively Agnès Varda and the duo Claude Lelouch and Claude Pinoteau: